nuxt/image/docs/content/en/options.md

 ## `defaultProvider`

 If you want to use multiple providers in your project, you should pick one of them as the default provider.
-If you do not set `defaultProvider`, your first provider picks as default.
+If you do not set `defaultProvider`, your first provider is picked as default.

 ```js{}[nuxt.config.js]
 export default {